tejavamshikappala/Calculator-Project/README.md

 # Simple-Calculator
-Created a Simple-Calculator project by using technologies HTML5 and CSS3.
+Created a Simple-Calculator project by using technologies HTML5, CSS3 and few concepts of javascript.